-In order to safeguard healthy fish populations for future generations, we need better information and monitoring for fish in the far north in Ontario, and this information needs to be integrated into planning and management.
+In order to safeguard healthy fish populations for future generations, we need better information and monitoring for fish in northern Ontario, and this information needs to be integrated into planning and management.

 What we are doing and why

-WCS Canada is working to fill critical knowledge gaps and identify the main threats for freshwater fish in the far north in Ontario, and then acting to address these threats with evidence-based solutions.
+WCS Canada is working to fill critical knowledge gaps and identify the main threats for freshwater fish in the Ontario Northern Boreal, and then acting to address these threats with evidence-based solutions.

 We are working to fill knowledge gaps and identify the main threats for freshwater fish by supporting the development of community-based monitoring programs; using computer-based modelling; and through targeted on-the-ground data collection.